Kiosked/docs/script/api_destroyplacements.md

 ```

 _It is not generally recommended to use this command in a **production** setting.
 If you wish to change your banner's behaviour, please contact your account manager._

+`destroyPlacements` takes a second parameter, `removeHash`, which is a boolean.
+It defaults to `false` but if set to `true` all of the hashes are removed from attactched items so that new placements can be automatically created.